V01D-NULL/MoonOS/README.md

 	- In kernel decompression library to decompress the initrd
 	- Native (build machine) program to build and add files (to maintain decent modularity) to the initrd.
 	- Load and render an image from the initrd (tga, bmp)
+- New additions to make the armv6 port a lot more usable (SD Card driver, gpu, vblank)

 # Directory walkthrough:
 - libs/   	  --  Utilities not strictly related to a kernel (Scheduler, memory manager, etc), but required for it to function.